makersacademy/bowling-challenge/third_try.md

 -------------------

 - Now I want to define what a strike is:
-  - 1. strike is when a user rolls 10 pins in the first roll
+  - 1. Strike is when a user rolls 10 pins in the first roll
     - Unit test for rolling 10 pins in the first roll
+    - Implement method strike?(roll_index) if it is a strike, the @rolls will grab the points of the roll strike
+    - For this, I need to implement a roll_index in the score method, so I can fetch the points from that position of the array - strike takes roll_index as argument because the position of the roll is a 'determinator' - strike is always counted for the first roll of the frame
+  - 2. If it is a strike, I expect to be able to sum the points of the roll, plus the points of the two subsequent rolls --> roll_indexUnit test for _strike_score_

     - Implement a frame_score to accept this points
-    - For this, I need to implement a roll_index in the score method, so I can fetch the points from that position of the array - strike takes roll_index as argument because the position of the roll is a 'determinator' - strike is always counted for the first roll of the frame
+    -
   - 2. define strike_score: if user roll(10), the points should be the actual 10 from this roll plus the points from the next 2 rolls / next frame

 - Unit test: